 An interest in playing ukulele is all that's needed.
 We usually have an extra uke on hand that can be borrowed during our gathering, if you don't have one.
 Even if you've never played, many chords are easy to learn and play within a few minutes.

-Our objective is to have fun!
-Please join us...it's FREE...and all are welcome!
+Our objective is to learn new songs, practice old ones and have fun!
+Please join us...it's only $1...and all are welcome!

 "NON-UKULELE MUSICIANS" WHO WOULD LIKE TO JOIN IN THE FUN:

 We DO have a lot of FUN!
 And, sometimes 'Non-Ukulele Musicians' want to join in.
 Here are a few "Rules of the Road" to keep in mind, so we're all on the same page.

 First and foremost, we are an Ukulele (pronounced oo-koo-lay-lay) group.
 Our focus is on having fun while playing ukulele and, as stated above, we welcome ukulele players at all levels.
 We've grown beyond our wildest expectations, from 3 ukulele players to over 80 (some from out-of-state who join us when they're in town).

 While we are not a community band or a jam session, some people assume 'we need' a (fill in the instrument) non-ukulele musician.
-Many of our Village Ukulele People members are accomplished musicians on other instruments such as guitar, harmonica, percussion, saxophone, sousaphone, piano, etc.; however, they bring their ukuleles to our Wednesday gatherings.
+Many of our Village Ukulele People members are accomplished musicians on other instruments such as guitar, harmonica, piano, percussion, saxophone, mandolin, sousaphone, accordian, fiddle, etc.; however, they bring their ukuleles to our Wednesday

 Village Ukulele People have always been welcoming to non-ukulele musicians, and we would like to continue including them in the fun as long as the focus remains on our reason for being...which is ukuleles :-) .